NCI-GDC/gdc-rnaseq-cwl/README.md

 The docker images used in this workflow can be found in `current_docker_list.txt`.

 ## External Users

 The entrypoint CWL workflow for external users is `workflows/subworkflows/gdc_rnaseq_main_workflow.cwl`.

+The example input json in `example/main_workflow.example.input.json`.

 ### Inputs